ucdaviscl/compling/README.md

 1. Runs gensim's Word2Vec to train model (gensim does not have GPU support)

-2. Uses gensim's wikipedia parsing (WikiCorpus) to extract and tokenize the Wikipedia database dump compressed in bz2
+2. Uses gensim's Wikipedia parsing (WikiCorpus) to extract and tokenize the Wikipedia database dump compressed in bz2

 ## Built With
 * [Python](https://www.python.org/)